-(1) All proposed modifications, other than those outlined in Error!
-Reference source not found.(J)(1) shall be considered minor amendments.

-(2) Within a reasonable period of time of the submittal of a written application specifically detailing the modifications requested along with a revised development plan, the Zoning Inspector may administratively approve a minor modification.
+- (1) All proposed modifications, other than those outlined in Article 10.I(J)(1) shall be considered minor amendments. - (2) Within a reasonable period of time of the submittal of a written application specifically detailing the modifications requested along with a revised development plan, the Zoning Inspector may administratively approve a minor modification. - (3) Anyone aggrieved by the Zoning Inspector's decision on a proposed minor modification may appeal said decision to the Board of Trustees within 30 days of said decision by the Zoning Inspector.
+The Board of Trustees shall

-(3) Anyone aggrieved by the Zoning Inspector's decision on a proposed minor modification may appeal said decision to the Board of Trustees within 30 days of said decision by the Zoning Inspector.
-The Board of Trustees shall hear said appeal within 30 days of receiving the appeal.
+Disclaimer: This Zoning Resolution will go into effect March 5, 2026. hear said appeal within 30 days of receiving the appeal.
 The Board of Trustee's action is final and is subject to appeal through RC 2506.

-Draft R E S E R V E D
+R E S E R V E

-ARTICLE 12.
+Article 12.
 Commercial Corridor Zone (CC)